Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Geometric approaches to computation

-Lastly, pass to the associated graded of the collision filtration.
-By Corollary \ref{cor:factoring through homological action} the action of a homomorphism $F_g\to F_h$ on $\gr H^*_c( F(-,n) ; \mathbb{Q})$ is determined by the action on cohomology $\mathbb{Z}^h \to \mathbb{Z}^g$.
-Making this precise (compare with \cite[Theorems 6.9, 17.8]{PV18}), \begin{prop} Under the collision filtration, the associated graded of the outer functor $F_g \mapsto H^*_c( F(\vee_{i=1}^g S^1,n) ; \mathbb{Q})$ is the restriction of a well-defined functor on the category of finitely-generated free abelian groups along the abelianization,
+\begin{prop} Under the collision filtration, the associated graded of the outer functor $F_g \mapsto H^*_c( F(\vee_{i=1}^g S^1,n) ; \mathbb{Q})$ is the restriction of a well-defined functor on the category of finitely-generated free abelian groups along the abelianization,